Program: American Studies (BA)

 Student surveys that contain self-reports of SLO achievement

 Assessment-related such as assessment plan, SLOs, curriculum map, etc.

 Program or course materials (syllabi, assignments, requirements, etc.)

-AMST 382 students: 25 students (one faculty member; professional judgment/qualitative measure)
+AMST 382/383 students: 40 students (two faculty members; professional judgment/qualitative measure)

 Major/minor individual and focus group meetings: approximately 50 students (undergraduate advisor; professional judgment/qualitative measure)